Brian1226/Priority-Queue/Specification.md

 ## Primary Sequence

 1. The user clicks on the "Sign Up" option.
+2. The app prompts the user to enter a username, password, and email.
-2. The user provides a username of their account as well as a password.
+3. The user provides a username of their account as well as a password.
-3. The user provides an email to sign up with.
+4. The user provides an email to sign up with.
-4. A confirmation email is sent to their email.
+5. A confirmation email is sent to their email.